Colleen Camp: Career

 To help pay for college, Camp trained macaws at Busch Gardens on weeknights, weekends, and then during summers performing for crowds of up to 2,000 in six shows a day, six days a week.
 Aspiring to be an actress, Camp took private acting and singing lessons.
 She was noticed by a talent agent for her hour-long Busch Gardens television special featuring her and her birds, and hired for national-television commercials for Gallo wine and Touch of Sweden hand lotion.
 This exposure led to small television parts in shows such as Marcus Welby, M.D., Happy Days, and Love, American Style, as well as a six-episode stint on the miniseries Rich Man, Poor Man.

 Camp landed small early roles in films like Funny Lady with Barbra Streisand and James Caan, and Smile with Bruce Dern and Barbara Feldon in 1975.
-She also appeared in the Bruce Lee movie Game of Death (1978) as his girlfriend, Ann, the young aspiring singer (her scenes were shot with a lookalike as Lee had died before she became involved) performing the film's love theme "Will This Be The Song I'll Be Singing Tomorrow".
+She also appeared in the Bruce Lee movie Game of Death (1978) as his character Billy Lo's girlfriend, Ann Morris, the young aspiring singer (her scenes were shot with a lookalike as Lee had died before she became involved) performing the film's love theme "Will This Be The Song I'll Be Singing Tomorrow".
 Camp went on to portray a Playmate in Francis Coppola's 1979 film Apocalypse Now (followed by an actual pictorial in the October 1979 Playboy), though most of her footage was cut from the initial theatrical release.
 She would later feature more prominently in Coppola's Redux cut.
-She was also the first actress to play Kristin Shepard, the sister of Linda Gray's character, in the primetime soap opera Dallas in 1979.
+She was also the first actress to play Kristin Shepard, the sister of Linda Gray's character Sue Ellen Ewing, in the primetime soap opera Dallas in 1979.
 Mary Crosby later replaced Camp in this role.

 Camp worked steadily in film comedies like Peter Bogdanovich's 1981 comedy They All Laughed, 1983's Valley Girl, 1985's Clue, and the 1994 Michael J. Fox comedy Greedy.
-She played a police officer in two of the Police Academy films and in Die Hard with a Vengeance.
+She played police officers in two of the Police Academy films and in Die Hard with a Vengeance.
 Camp was nominated twice for the Worst Supporting Actress Golden Raspberry Award – first, in 1982, for The Seduction, and then, in 1993, for Sliver.
-In 1999, she had a small part as character Tracy Flick's overbearing mother in the film Election, with Reese Witherspoon as Tracy.
+In 1999, she had a small part as character Tracy Flick's overbearing mother Judith in the film Election, with Reese Witherspoon as Tracy.
 She appeared in the episode "Simple Explanation" of House in 2009.